Wisconsin lawmakers at odds over Black History Month

 Allen didn’t immediately respond to an email seeking comment.
 He told the Milwaukee Journal Sentinel in December that he didn’t understand the opposition to the resolution.
 Kit Beyer, a spokeswoman for Assembly Speaker Robin Vos, a white Republican from Rochester, also didn’t immediately respond to an email.

-GOP legislators in both chambers rejected their Black counterparts' request to include Colin Kaepernick on last year's resolution.
+GOP legislators in both chambers rejected their black counterparts’ request to include Colin Kaepernick on last year’s resolution.
 Kaepernick, a former San Francisco 49ers quarterback, caused an uproar in 2016 when he started kneeling during the national anthem before games to protest police brutality and racial injustice.
-President Donald Trump criticized him as well as other players who knelt during the anthem.

 Black lawmakers say the Republicans are trying to dictate how they honor their own culture.
 The resolution ultimately passed both chambers without Kaepernick’s name.